Centennial Ridge, the highest maintained trail in the Canadian Rockies, is a beautiful ridgewalk in the heart of Kananaskis.

 Route Description

-Take Hidden Trail from Ribbon Creek parking lot.
 The trailhead is near the information kiosk on the north side of the parking lot.
-After 300 metres, turn left.
+Follow the Hidden Trail sign, and go north (straight) for 400 metres, then turn left at the Centennial Ridge Trail sign.

 From here, the trail gets very steep!
-You will gain about 600 m over the next 2 kilometres, but it’s totally worth it.
-Hike through mixed forest to the first lookout (a short ways off trail to the left).
+You will gain about 600 m elevation over the next 2.6 kilometres, but it’s totally worth it.
+Hike through mixed forest to the first lookout also known as Coal Mine Viewpoint.
+While there was a coal strip mine in operation here 1947 to 1952, the mine scar is now a grassy meadow offering gorgeous mountain views.
+You’ll know you’re almost there, when the trail veers to the left.

-Return to the main trail and continue to gain elevation.
-You will leave the trees shortly and be surrounded by meadows that are filled with wildflowers in early July.
+Return to the main trail and continue to climb.
+You will leave the trees shortly and be surrounded by meadows that are filled with wildflowers from early July until August.
 There’s a nice flat area about 3.2 km from the parking lot that makes a nice snack/picnic spot; we call it “second lookout.”

 The trail is well marked with signs and orange diamond-shaped markers above treeline, so no route finding is required.
 Enjoy the trail and wildflowers!
 Hike as far as you wish, enjoy sweeping views of Kananaskis Valley, then return the way you came.
 Treat yourself to ice cream or dinner at nearby Kananaskis Village afterwards.